Factors for Effective Treatment for BPD

 Focus on empathy and validation of emotion pain when person becomes distressed

-- Promote autonomy and reduce dependence
+- Promote autonomy, independence and agency

 - Being prepared and having a consistent responses to distress